comonoidial/ILFL_on_CH/notes/abstractmachine.md

 ```
 Above abstract machine is identical to the Sestoft's mark 1 machine derived from Launchbury's natural semantics for call by need evaluation.
 We could have started with this abstract machine for lazy evaluation, but observing a step by step derivation of abstract machine operations gives more insight.
+That starting from a minimalistic call by name abstract machine and applying operational optimisations leads us along well known semantics and machines is both an interesting convergence and reassurance that the chosen approach works.

 ##### Considering eliminating substitution

-Substitution of variables in the app_2 and let rules is now the most complex operation in the abstract machine.
+Substitution of variables in the _app_2_ and _let_ rules is now the most complex operation in the abstract machine.
 By adding another indirection, the environment that maps variables to heap references, we can eliminate substitution entirely.

 The Sestoft mark 2 machine: